2026-2027 SEASON AUDITIONS

-SEAT OF THE PANTS announces auditions for our 2025-26 season.
-Please read the below information thoroughly and feel free to reach out to craig@seatofthepants.org with any questions.
+SEAT OF THE PANTS announces auditions for our 2026-2027 season.
+Please read the below information thoroughly, and feel free to reach out to craig@seatofthepants.org with any questions.

 GENERAL AUDITIONS

-• If you’ve auditioned for Seat of the Pants before, you do not have to do a general audition, though you may opt to if you have new material you’d like to share.
+• If you’ve auditioned for or worked with Seat of the Pants before, you do not have to do a general audition, though you may opt to if you have new material you’d like to share.
 If you opt not to, proceed directly to the SHOW-SPECIFIC AUDITIONS section below.

 SHOW-SPECIFIC AUDITIONS